KuntzeM/LaTex-Beamer-Template/README.md

 # Beamer Theme TU Ilmenau

-This is a latex presentation (beamer) theme for the university in ilmenau.
+This is a latex presentation (beamer) theme for the technical university in ilmenau.
+The images and theme is generally from Institut für Werkstofftechnik.
+I modified it.

 ## Usage
 <code>